maxdarling/cs197-project/README.md

 Methods:

-We are currently using C++ to implement the hash tables since C++ has efficiency guarantees and was the language used by our nearest neighbor paper.
+We are currently using C++ to implement the hash tables since C++ has efficiency guarantees and was the language used by our nearest neighbor paper called A seven dimensional analysis of hasing methods and its implications on the querying process.